 Then we went to the same secondary school.
 My maths struggled as he selfishly went into the top set, but 42 years later, we are still mates.

 About 10 years ago, Bell (as he is known) set up a ‘Beer Club’ for our group of friends.
-This was his response to his wife joining a Book Club where the main focus was drinking wine.
+This was his response to his wife joining a Book Club where the main focus seemed to be drinking wine.

 Pre-Covid, a core group of Bell, Stoon, Greeny, Stevo, Tink, Tim and Kuhrty (we like our nicknames) met up somewhere in London, had some beers, maybe some food and caught-up with each other.
 The original aim was ‘to discuss beers’ but that never actually seemed to happen in any CAMRA sense.
 We generally managed to hold a Beer Club every 3-4 months.